General Safety Standards for Clothing, Footwear, and Jewellery

 • For activities where the wearing of jewellery is a safety concern, statements are located on the activity pages (for example, “No hanging jewellery”).

-• For all activities the coach is to be vigilant and to have the student remove any piece of jewellery they feel may pose a safety hazard to the wearer or other participants.
+• For all activities the Coach is to be vigilant and to have the student remove any piece of jewellery they feel may pose a safety hazard to the wearer or other participants.